 Too Much Time

-Back in early-to-mid March, when it became clear that a stay-at-home order was coming sooner or later, I can recall looking forward to the quarantine time.
+Back in early March 2020, when it became clear that a stay-at-home order was coming sooner or later, I can recall looking forward to the quarantine time.
 My biggest anxiety-producer in the before-times was a lack of time.
 Between twice-daily time crunches for school drop off and pickup and being pulled in several directions each week trying to get the kids to their activities and myself to my obligations, I thought our enforced slowdown would be a kind of boon.

 But having too much time is its own problem.
 We are dealing with boredom and frayed nerves and a lack of consistency.
 When things were normal, we had to stick to our routines because we had less time.
 Having too much time now means we don’t have a routine, and our mental health is the poorer for it.